At Leeza’s Care Connection, we are all about helping you learn ways to cope and manage your role as a family caregiver.

 Receive what others have to offer.
 Open up to help and teach others how to support you.

 Today I will take a deep breath in as I move forward.
 I come to gain strength and to offer it.
 I know that I am on a path that I cannot walk alone, so I will find ways to connect and communicate my needs.
 I give myself permission to be vulnerable, recognizing that my fear is just courage looking for a way in.
 I know that even when I fall short of my hopes, I am enough, because I try and I care.
 When I am overwhelmed or frustrated, I will connect with the community of support that is my family of choice.
 There is wisdom in our connection, there is hope in our hearts, and there is strength in our togetherness.
 Today, I will exhale knowing I am not alone.

 We believe there is nothing inherently political or controversial about equality and basic human rights.
-Regardless of race, religion, ethnicity, gender expression, physical appearance or ability, we are a community that will embrace you with love and support.
+Regardless of race, religion, ethnicity, gender expression, sexual orientation, physical appearance or ability, we are a community that will embrace you with love and support.

 But intentions are not enough, we believe in action.
 It is our obligation to continually educate ourselves and our community on respect, inclusion, and the value of diversity.
 We pledge to listen and learn from those who can help us in our journey.
 Our learning is never finished.

 We support those individuals and organizations who are actively working on the front lines to transform our culture for the better.
 We will amplify their messages, support their events, and add our voices to theirs.
 Silence is not an option.